wp-plugins/adsense-click-fraud-monitoring/readme.txt

 == Description ==

-Get the premium version with email notification at:
+Get the premium version and get more features:

 http://codecanyon.net/item/adsense-clickfraud-monitor/4759515